-1. Gift cards
+1. Buy Gift Cards

-2. Curbside Pickup
+2. Order Curbside Pickup

 When you support restaurants by ordering takeout or delivery, you’re helping to keep servers, bartenders, and delivery people employed.
 Many of these hospitality workers rely on tips for the majority of their income, so please tip them generously if you’re able.
 Typically, you might tip just 10-15% on a delivery or pickup order, but we’ve seen so much generosity toward our service staff since this crisis began, and folks have been tipping 20-30% or more on these orders.
 It makes an incredible difference to these workers who depend upon tips to pay their bills.

 Out of lip balm?
 Want some freshly-cut flowers?
 Consider giving small, local businesses a call instead of ordering from an online giant or heading to a big box store.
 Lots of small grocers and pharmacies could really use a boost right now, and you’re sure to get great service with a smile.
 We especially love Argus Farm Stop, which sells locally-grown flowers and potted plants, and Saline Pharmacy, where there are lots of options for shampoo, lip balm, and soap.
 Local markets, such as Arbor Farms Market, are stocked with veggies from local farmers.
 Sparrow Meats is your go-to spot for everything from free-range poultry to organic lamb.
 Durham's Tracklements & Smokery does outside pickup on Saturday's for all of their smoked salmon and fish.